+3.7.
 Religion and Belief - religion means any religion, including reference to a lack of religion.
 Belief means any religious or philosophical belief and includes a lack of belief.
+Generally, a belief should affect your life choices or the way you live for it to be included in the definition.

-The council is committed to eliminating illegal discrimination and exclusion on the basis of religion or belief.
+The council is committed to eliminating illegal discrimination and exclusion based on religion or belief or lack of.
 It recognises that a person's religion or belief may mean that they have different needs, demands and expectations, which require flexibility on the part of a service provider or employer.

-Sexual Orientation - sexual orientation means a person's sexual attraction towards persons of the same sex, persons of the opposite sex, or persons of either sex.
-Woking Borough Council is committed to combating the discrimination faced by lesbians, gay men and bisexual people.
+- 3.8.
+Sex Terminology around gender identity is evolving as awareness increases and more people choose to self-define.
+The Council is committed to combating sex discrimination and sexism and promoting the equality of women, men and those identifying as non-binary.
+It will ensure that everyone is able to access services which are appropriate to their needs and participate fully and equally within the communities of Woking.
+It will eliminate unlawful discrimination and harassment in employment practices and actively promote gender equality within the workforce. - 3.9.
+Sexual Orientation sexual orientation means a person's sexual attraction towards persons of the same sex, persons of the opposite sex, or persons of either sex.
+Woking Borough Council is committed to combating the discrimination faced by lesbians, gay and bisexual people.
 We want to ensure equality of opportunity for all people across services and employment.